We want you to know that OISS is still ready to serve and support you.

 General OISS Questions

-The Office for International Students and Scholars staff are working remotely and are ready to assist our students.
-OISS will continue to process requests for Reduced Course Loads, Extensions, Transfers, CPT, OPT and STEM OPT.
-Please contact your OISS advisor for assistance.
+The Office for International Students and Scholars staff have a hybrid schedule, and are ready to assist our students.
+OISS continues to process requests for Reduced Course Loads, Extensions, Transfers, CPT, OPT and STEM OPT, etc.

 We understand that it is difficult to keep up with the many changes occurring during this time.
 We appreciate your patience as we try to provide services in this difficult environment.
 We look forward to a return to normalcy and to having you back on campus.
 We are #WashUTogether.